vonovak/react-navigation-backhandler/README.md

 Easily handle Android back button behavior with React-Navigation.

+> NOTE use version 1 of this package for `react-navigation` version 4 and lower
+>
+> use version 2 of this package for `react-navigation` version 5

 ## Installation

 Install with npm:

 ```sh
 $ npm install react-navigation-backhandler
 ```

 Install with yarn:

 ```sh
 $ yarn add react-navigation-backhandler
 ```